Safe, Affordable & Reliable

 All natural gas hot water units are designed for easy installation by licensed plumbers and gas fitters.
 To find a qualified plumber or gas fitter in your area visit the Master Plumbers and Gasfitters Association website.

-Natural gas provides instant, clean and visible heat that gives you complete control.
+Natural gas provides instant and visible heat that gives you complete control while cooking.

-When you cook with natural gas on your cooktop, you can control the exact amount of heat delivered - no waiting for elements to heat up or cool down and you can see the blue flame at all times.
-Not to mention, if there is a power outage, it’s still possible to use your gas cook top to cook a meal.
+When you cook with natural gas, you can control the exact amount of heat delivered - no waiting for elements to heat up or cool down and you can actually see the blue flame.

-If you’re building or renovating, it pays to consider natural gas appliances in your kitchen – both for the environment and for your hip pocket.
+If you’re building or renovating, consider natural gas appliances in your kitchen.

 Have you ever had a house full of friends and family, headed outside to turn on the BBQ and discovered your LPG bottle is empty?
-Why risk running out of gas when it’s possible to have a BBQ connected to the secure, reliable household natural gas supply, meaning you’ll never be caught short again!
+Why risk running out of gas when it’s possible to have a BBQ connected to the secure, reliable household natural gas supply, just like your cooktop - Meaning you’ll never be caught short again!

 Natural gas-fuelled BBQs are becoming increasingly popular.
-Changing to a natural gas BBQ means you’ll always be cooking with gas, and will save on running costs too!
+Changing to a natural gas BBQ means you’ll always be cooking with gas.

 Another way to effectively use gas within your home is with gas powered air conditioning.